aflin/rampart/docs/source/rampart-server.rst

       :green:`Array` of extensions will be used:
       ``["html", "css", "js", "json, "xml", "txt", "text", "htm"]``.

       Note that compressed files will be cached in a directory named ".gzipcache/" in the directory in which the files are located.
+      Compressed cached files are updated based on the date of the original.
+      The webserver's ``user`` must have write permissions in the directory in which the files are located in order for compressed files to be cached.

     * ``compressScripts``:  A :green:`Boolean`.
 Whether to compress the output from scripts by default.
 If not set, the default is ``false``.